ammsa23/lotka-volterra-evolution/README.md

 # Generalized Lotka-Volterra Model with Evolution

+We recently put together a brief paper describing the work presented [here](Math_243_Final_Project.pdf) that contains a general overview of the project and some preliminary results and discussion.
+Below is a summary of the Methods section.

 This repository simulates the ecological interactions between species under a stochastic framework of the generalized Lotka-Volterra model undergoing evolution subject to a multi-species Moran process.
 The generalized Lotka-Volterra (gLV) model is a set of differential equations that is used to express the ecological relationships between a set of S species in an ecological locale.
 The flexible parameterization of the gLV model allows for it to capture a wide variety of dynamic behaviors important to ecological stability and fluctuations amongst interacting species.

 Here, we approach the gLV model under a stochastic framework, modeling entire ecological locale as a multi-species fixed population, Moran process.
 The stochastic process we consider here is a birth-death process for each individual species, wherein an individual from a single species is chosen to replicate proportional to birth rate and another individual from a different species (in order to treat this system as a continuous-time Markov chain) is chosen to perish proportional to death rate.
 To incorporate information about inter-species interactions, we introduce the interaction (alternatively called ecological community) matrix from the gLV model and use it to modulate the intrinsic birth and death rates of each of the species.
 In particular, positive contributions from one species increase a species' birth rate, while negative contributions from one species increase a species' death rate.